State Constitutions

 Structure of Government

-Judicial power resides in courts, and the highest court of appeal was made up of seven members, including the president, three legislative councilors, and three house assembly members, with the state secretary as the clerk.
-County courts had three members plus a chief justice, elected by the president and general assembly.
-Terms for justices were lifelong on good behavior.
-The county courts could appoint their clerks and other necessary officers.
+Judicial power was similarly interwoven with the political branches.
+Delaware’s highest court of appeals consisted of seven members: the President, three Legislative Councilors, and three House Assembly members, with the state secretary serving as clerk.
+County courts consisted of a chief justice and associate justices appointed jointly by the President and the General Assembly, serving during good behavior.
+These courts could appoint their own clerks and officers.

 Bill of Rights